NotionCommotion/greenbean_string/README.md

 Composer packages:

 Install:
-composer require concrete5/sample_composer_package
+composer require concrete5/your_package_name
-./vendor/bin/concrete5 c5:package-install sample_composer_package
+./vendor/bin/concrete5 c5:package-install your_package_name

 Create new:
-Using this project as a skeleton composer create-project concrete5/sample_composer_package Once this is done, modify the composer.json to have information about your project and an updated name.
+Using this project as a skeleton composer create-project concrete5/your_package_name Once this is done, modify the composer.json to have information about your project and an updated name.
 Then set up your VCS Add to github and then packaglist.